 For Quick-Hit Workouts: Keelo

 When you’re looking to knock out a quick, effective full-body workout, HIIT is hard to beat.
-Keelo recommends intense, fast-paced workouts—each tweaked, based on your recent history, to hit compound muscle groups that are being ignored—that last between seven and 20 minutes.
-There’s a mix of bodyweight and free weight workouts, so it’s can stick to a three-a-week routine at home or on the road, and get maximum results.
+Keelo recommends intense, fast-paced workouts — each tweaked, based on your recent history, to hit compound muscle groups that are being ignored — that last between seven and 20 minutes.
+There’s a mix of bodyweight and free weight workouts, so you can stick to a three-a-week routine at home or on the road and still get results.

 (Premium subscriptions from $12/month)|